idnow/de.idnow.ios.sdk.spm/README.md

 The IDnow framework can incorporate the IDnow AutoIdent platform into iOS apps.

-Since SDK version 4.15.0 (Xcode 13.2) we added support for the swift package manager by providing the corresponding xcframeworks as binary targets.
+Since SDK version 4.15.0 (Xcode 13.2) we added support for the Swift package manager by providing the corresponding xcframeworks as binary targets.
 To add the swift package to your project please refer to: [Adding Package Dependencies to Your App](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app)

 IDNowSDKCore variants are available as xcframeworks: